Okeus/BHTEconvolution/README.md

 # BHTEconvolution
-Simulates HIFU heating using by convolution of the temperature field with a Gaussian convolution kernel.
-She is fast.
+Simulates HIFU heating by convolution of the temperature field with a Gaussian convolution kernel.